devosoft/Empirical/doc/index.rst

 compiler.
 The project goal is to improve the accessibility and reproducibility of the computational research.

-Emprical is a C++ project though it uses Python for development infrastructure.
+Empirical is a C++ project though it uses Python for development infrastructure.

-The developer documentation is for contributing to the Emscripten project and the user documentation is for those wanting to incorporate the Emscripten library into their own projects.
+The developer documentation is for contributing to the Empirical project and the user documentation is for those wanting to incorporate the Empirical library into their own projects.

 Contents: